aaw/histk/README.md

 *  `HISTK.ADD key value1 [count1] [value2 count2 ...]`:
    Adds values to the sketch.
-Returns the total number of values observed by the sketch.
+Returns the total number of values observed by the sketch so far.
 When counts are specified, can be used to add multiple observations of the same value in one command.

 *  `HISTK.QUANTILE key q`:
    Returns an estimate of the q-quantile, the smallest value V observed by the sketch